getampt/docs/scripts.md

 }
 ```

+Or, if you want to run it directly:

+`ampt run ./scripts/migrate.js`

-The migration script can access the stage's parameters, data, and storage:
+The migration script can access the environment's parameters, data, and storage:

 ```javascript title="migrate.js", copy=false
 import { params, storage } from "@ampt/sdk";